mimus-assa/APIAIS/README.md

 # APIAIS
-is a set of tools that aids in the task of monitoring cameras for security purposes.
+Aplication Program Interface for Artifisial Inteligence System is a set of tools that aids in the task of monitoring cameras for security purposes.

 the main two tools that have been developed for this aplication are: